Cheddi Jagan Research Centre

 Remembering Cheddi

-“I can testify to the very special qualities that have made him what he has become in the hearts of all Guyanese.
+“I have known him longer than any, other than his brothers and sisters….I can testify to the very special qualities that have made him what he has become in the hearts of all Guyanese.
 He was, above all a fighter, a man dedicated to win advances, not only for the people of his native land but for all humanity.

 He was a man who never gave up.
 When the odds were high against him, in the face of almost hopeless situations, he never lost strength, never lost the will to achieve his goals.